 Now, like any style leader, Apple has had its imitators.
 But, without exception, these copycats see only the exterior of the brand.
 They try to compete with the outward style, but they lose the main point: Apple products are designed well inside and out.
 Every detail is thought out from every design standpoint.
-Apple employs design leaders in every field: marketing, hardware, product design, usability design, web design, human design, graphic design, GUI, etc.
+Apple employs design leaders in every field: marketing, hardware, product design, UI/UX design, web design, graphic design, GUI, etc.

 I won’t deny that sometimes they miss the mark, like the weird-just-incrementally-smaller-than-normal keyboard that shipped with the G4 towers.
 I had to buy a new keyboard because it made me miss all the keys when I typed.
 My personal favorite faux-pas was the Cube, one the most beautiful, classic computer designs that I had ever seen in my life.
 I actually lusted after this computer — I think a lot of my fellow designers did too — until I realized that the design was severely limited: it was impossible to add any hardware to the CPU.
 So it became, instead of a cherished classic, a paperweight or doorstop.

 A well-designed, recognizable logo is the best kind of advertising.
-Every time I go to my local library, it is hard not to notice a field of illuminated apples around me; it’s a testament to the growing market-share of my favorite platform.
+Every time I go to a cafe or to the local library, it is hard not to notice a field of illuminated Apples at the tables; it’s a testament to the growing market-share of my favorite platform.
 As a branding technique, the simplicity of the softly-glowing iconic logo cannot be denied.

 I have owned Macs for my entire career as a graphic designer, and, I have to admit that one of the draws to buying this computer is that Apple — as opposed to every other brand of computer hardware manufacturer — pays attention to those kind of design and branding details that make the computer and the brand appeal to people like me.